 In a heatproof bowl, whisk together the eggs and egg yolks until even.
 Gradually pour 1 cup of the warm milk mixture into the eggs, and immediately whisk vigorously until smooth.
 Add the rest of the milk mixture and mix well.
 Add the orange zest and stir until evenly dispersed.
 Slowly pour all of the custard over the layered naan, pressing top down gently to ensure it gets soaked.
 Sprinkle with turbinado sugar if using.
 Cover with foil and place in fridge for 8 to 10 hours.
 (You may opt to make the caramel sauce now – it lasts well — or while the pudding bakes.
 Recipe follows.)

-When ready to bake, keep pudding covered with foil, and preheat the oven to 350 F. For a softer, more custardy bread pudding that takes a bit longer to bake, use a water bath: place the pan of bread pudding inside a larger pan, and the fill larger pan with warm to hot water until it reaches halfway up the pan, then bake.
-For a somewhat firmer texture with more solid edges and a slightly shorter baking time, skip the water bath.
-(Tip: If not using a water bath, make sure your oven rack is not too low, so that the bottom of the bread pudding stays soft.
-The lower the rack, the firmer the bottom.)
+When ready to bake, keep pudding covered with foil, and preheat the oven to 350 F. Make a water bath: place the pan of bread pudding inside a larger pan, and the fill larger pan with warm to hot water until it reaches halfway up the pan, then bake.

 • ½ teaspoon ground cardamom